 1. Tea helps in reducing the blood lipid

-Green tea or tea helps in the reduction of blood cholesterol and lipid thus strengthens the heart and make the s body more active. therefore drinking tea may help in providing a good healthy heart.
+Green tea or tea helps in the reduction of blood cholesterol and lipids thus strengthening the heart and making the s body more active.
+Therefore drinking tea may help in providing a good healthy heart and active body.

-Tea secondary metabolites are antimicrobial in its nature.
+The secondary metabolites that are present in the tea have antimicrobial properties.
 Hence helps in fighting against many microbial diseases.
 It at least gives a certain amount of relief when consumed.

 3. Rich antioxidant activity of tea

-Again tea contains many secondary metabolites which act as a DNA protectant.
-It helps in controlling the free radicals in the body and unwanted DNA damage.
+Again tea contains many secondary metabolites that help in protecting the DNA from damage.
+It controls the free radicals in the body and unwanted DNA damage.

 5. Drinking tea enhances digestion